Bohdan08/workout-tracker/README.md

 ## Repo Structure

-Want to just poke around?
-Here's a quick overview of the repo structure.
-Most sub-folders have their own README for more in-depth explanations.

 ```
 ├── public/           # Assets
 ├── src/              # Source folder of the application (containing all main logic)